 Russia national team players visit FIFA Fan Fest in Moscow 2018-07-08 14:31:06

-Members of Russia national team made a visit to FIFA Fan Fest in Moscow on Sunday July 8, 2018.
+Russia national team players visit FIFA Fan Fest in Moscow

 What now for Russia after the World Cup on home soil?

 During the emotional ceremony in honour of the Sbornaya at Vorobyovy Gory last week, Cherchesov declared from the stage that the team is capable of going even further at Qatar 2022.